-I will update my site as often as time permits.
-We’re still very much in business between shows, so please don’t hesitate to email or call.
+I recently listed some of the new items on my website and will list more every week.
+Click Philip Chasen Antiques to take a look.
+I will make every effort to actively list new items as often as time permits.
 I always strive to offer the finest objects for sale on my website and at every show.
 There are many items for sale, sold items with prices and free lessons about glass and lamps.
 And remember to keep reading my blog.